 PRACTICAL

-For those who crave dynamic and high-adrenaline shooting, practical shooting is the perfect choice.
 This discipline involves navigating a course filled with various targets, each presenting its own unique challenge.
 Practical shooting is all about speed, accuracy, and the ability to think on your feet.
-At BRP we offer a range of courses designed to test your shooting skills in real-world scenarios.
-Whether you’re interested in competing or just want to experience the thrill of the sport, our practical shooting sessions are sure to get your heart racing.
+At BRPC you must be an experienced exsisting FAC holder.
+Either already a member of the UKPSA and / or undertake and pass the practical safety skills course.
+Whether you’re interested in competing or wish to shoot at our club our practical shooting sessions are safe, fun and sure to get your heart racing.

 Practical Rifle - Wednesday From 10am on 25 m Range